How We Migrated From RDS to Aurora With Zero Downtime

 We also made sure that the rollback plan was fully tested, in case we had to abort for any reason.

 Even though everything went incredibly smoothly, and the whole operation was performed in about 5 minutes, having the team ready to help in case of an apocalyptic outcome felt like an enormous safety net.
 These types of critical changes tend to be quite stressful for an engineering team, but having a culture in which everybody is willing to help anyway they can, really makes a difference.

 - Zero-downtime migrations are not that straight forward as you would expect in the era of cloud services, even when it is inside the same cloud provider.

 - Be opportunistic.
 Do it when you can do it, before you must do it.

 - Understand your system and exploit its particularities.

 - Dry run, dry run, dry run

-I hope this post helps you navigate your own zero-downtime migration.
+I hope this post helps you navigate your own zero-downtime migration from RDS to Aurora.
 It was a fun problem to solve with many learnings for our engineering team.
 Do you enjoy these types of problems?
 Would you have done it differently?
 We would love to hear from you!